V-Kudryashov/md-Files/BikeLab/BikeLab.md

 4. Drag the visual model (.fbx file) into your model.
 5. Fill in the fields of visual objects in scripts or unpack fbx and drag objects into your model.

-<a name="frontfork"></a>
+<a name="fork"></a>
-#### 1.3.1 FrontFork
+#### 1.3.1 Fork
 **Description**<br>
-FrontFork is designed to visualize a telescopic fork.
+Fork is designed to visualize a telescopic fork.
 The [WheelCollider](https://docs.unity3d.com/Manual/class-WheelCollider.html) damper moves vertically, but telescopic fork has some incline.
-FrontFork performs appropriate motion of the dumper and wheel.
+Fork performs appropriate motion of the damper and wheel.

 **Fields**
 - **frontCollider** -